Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Is tumor lysis syndrome an emergency?
+Symptoms of tumor lysis syndrome

 Advertisement

-Who may be affected by tumor lysis syndrome?
+Who could be affected by this?

 Diagnosis and Tests